alchemyplatform/get-nfts-script/README.md

 `node get-nfts.js <your-api-key>`

-6. The code currently fetches NFTs owned by `vitalik.eth` feel free to modify it to replace it with your address!
+6. The code currently prints out the NFTs (contract names and tokenIds) owned by `0xshah.eth` feel free to modify it to replace it with your address or print out any other information about the NFT!